 Support during internships

 If you require any adjustments for your internship, please contact your course staff well in advance.
-You can also contact your learning support coordinator if necessary.
+You can also contact your Learning Support Coordinator if necessary.

-Support during your studies abroad
+Support during studies abroad

 The following support is available when studying or undertaking an internship abroad: